10 Ways to Streamline Your HR Practices Today

 • It lowers transaction costs while offering a higher quality of services

 Be careful how you implement shared services, though.
 The rewards can be substantial, but so can the risks.
 Critics of the shared services model have been quick to attack the economy of scale assumption that goes along with the idea.
-They’ve also pointed out that, because they cause a disruption to the service flow by moving the work to a central location, creating waste in handoffs, rework and duplication, it may lengthen the time it takes to deliver a service, and consequently create failure demand (demand caused by a failure to do something or do something right for a customer).
+They have also pointed out that, because they cause a disruption to the service flow by moving the work to a central location, creating waste in handoffs, rework and duplication, it may lengthen the time it takes to deliver a service, and consequently create failure demand (demand caused by a failure to do something or do something right for a customer).

 8. Automate Communication and Training